anhnguyendepocen/computing-basics/README.md

 Computing Basics
 ================

-A compilation of *basic* things everyone should know about computing, on various related topics.
+This is a compilation of *basic* things everyone should know about computing, on various related topics.

 We are compiling a list of basic "things people should know" about computing and information technology, generally for professional and